Zikism: Zikist movement

 In 1940s colonial Nigeria, Azikiwe's ideas about Africans managing their own affairs and his struggle against colonial authorities became an inspiration to young men who wanted political and economic freedom.
-Among these men was Nwafor Orizu who dedicated a chapter in his book, Without Bitterness published in 1944 to the ideology of Zikism.
-In the book, Orizu expounded ideals albeit ambiguously about building a new African society with a new outlook on family, political, social and economic life.
+Among these men was Nwafor Orizu, who dedicated a chapter in his book, Without Bitterness, published in 1944, to the ideology of Zikism.
+In the book, Orizu expounded ideals, albeit ambiguously about building a new African society with a new outlook on family, political, social, and economic life.

-In 1946, a group of young Nigerians inspired by the speeches and writings of Azikiwe and Orizu formed the Zikist movement, a youth wing within NCNC but with its own flag, song and logo.
+In 1946, a group of young Nigerians inspired by the speeches and writings of Azikiwe and Orizu formed the Zikist movement, a youth wing within NCNC with its own flag, song, and logo.
 The first meeting of the movement was inside the hall of Tinubu Methodist High School and had in attendance many individuals who later played prominent roles in Nigeria's path towards independence.

-The early period of the movement was its most active, in October 1948, inside Tom Jones Hall at a meeting chaired by Tony Enahoro, Osita Agwuna, an assistant editor with the Daily Comet delivered a hostile speech against colonialism entitled A Call to Action.
+The early period of the movement was its most active.
+In October 1948, inside Tom Jones Hall, at a meeting chaired by Tony Enahoro, Osita Agwuna, an assistant editor with the Daily Comet, delivered a hostile speech against colonialism entitled A Call to Action.
 The militant tone caught the interest of colonial officials who were wary of the socialist outlook of many Zikists and its potential to be a base of funding by the Soviet Union to promote Marxism.
-Movement members, Agwuna, Anthony Enahoro, Fred Anyiam, Raji Abdallah, Smart Ebbi and Oged Macaulay were arrested and charged with sedition.
+Movement members, Agwuna, Anthony Enahoro, Fred Anyiam, Raji Abdallah, Smart Ebbi, and Oged Macaulay, were arrested and charged with sedition.
 In the court room, Abdallah and Agwuna were defiant, but most were found guilty and subsequently fined or jailed.
-Two other events also contributed to a rise in profile of the movement.
-In 1949, in the midst of a coal miners strike, a crisis emerged after a bungled attempt by police officers to move explosives led to the killing of miners in Iva Valley Enugu and an incident of racial prejudice at Bristol Hotel, Ikoyi spurred members to lead protests against colonial rule through the means of positive action.
+Two other events also contributed to the rise of the movement's profile.
+In 1949, in the midst of a coal miners strike, a crisis emerged after a bungled attempt by police officers to move explosives led to the killing of miners in Iva Valley Enugu, and an incident of racial prejudice at Bthe ristol Hotel, inIkoyi spurred members to lead protests against colonial rule through the means of positive action.
 But an attempted assassination of a colonial officer by an individual alleged to be a member of the movement led to the formal proscription of the movement in April 1950.

-Though the movement's ideals were synonymous with the personality and oratory of Azikiwe, Azikiwe was ambivalent about their political and economic outlook and they did not receive substantial support from him as many members would have hoped.
-In addition, the socialist and virulent anti-colonial campaign did not generate the same interest within some NCNC members.
+Though the movement's ideals were synonymous with the personality and oratory of Azikiwe, Azikiwe was ambivalent about their political and economic outlook, and they did not receive substantial support from him as many members would have hoped.
+In addition, the socialist and virulent anti-colonial campaign did not generate the same interest among some NCNC members.

 Quotes on Zikism

 In the case of the great Zik, it became fashionable among his adherents and supporters to be a Zikist.
-But Zikism was not synonymous with an ethnic ideology nor did it a divisive cause.
-Instead, Zikism was more an ideology for African renaissance emphasizing the restoration of the dignity of the black man after centuries of colonial imposition and exploitation.
+But Zikism was not synonymous with an ethnic ideology, nor was it a divisive cause.
+Instead, Zikism was more of an ideology for the African Renaissance, emphasizing the restoration of the dignity of the black man after centuries of colonial imposition and exploitation.